The domain wall partition function for the Izergin-Korepin 19-vertex model at a root of unity: Solution for a cubic root of unity

 Let us focus on the polynomial $P_{i,j}$ and for convenience we specify $i=N$, $j=N$ and set $z_N=x$.
 The polynomial $P_{N,N}=P(x|\zeta_1,..,\zeta_{N-1},z_1,..,z_{N-1})$ is a symmetric polynomial in $\zeta_1,..,\zeta_{N-1}$ and separately in $z_1,..,z_{N-1}$

-Note, up to the overall factor of $q^N$, $P$ is invariant under $q\rightarrow 1/q$, which means it has to be a function of $q+1/q$.
-Since we set $q^3 =-1$ we have $q+1/q=1$ and $P$ becomes a polynomial with purely integer coefficients.
-The same is therefore also true for $Z_N$ itself.
+Note, up to the overall factor of $q^{2N}$, $P$ is invariant under $q\rightarrow 1/q$, which means it has to be a function of $q^i+q^{-i}$.
+When $q^3 =-1$ the combinations $q^i+q^{-i}$ are integers, hence $P$ becomes a polynomial with purely integer coefficients.
+The same is therefore also true for $\bar{Z}_N$ itself.
 Let us consider now $P$ as the generating function for some symmetric polynomials:

-We included here the factor of $q^{N}$ in order to make $\Delta_{i,N}$ $q$ independent.
+We included here the factor of $q^{N}$ in order to make $\Delta_{i,N}$ $q$-independent.
 The polynomials $\Delta_{i,N}$ are polynomials of $2N$ variables with the total degree $i$.
 If $i<0$ or $i>2N$ we set it equal to $0$, and also $\Delta_{0,N}=1$.
 Here is the example for $N=2$:

 These symmetric functions have a few nice properties which we will discuss in the next section.
-The solution to the recurrence relation $(\ref{recw})$ reads:
+The solution of the recurrence relation $(\ref{recw})$ is the main result of our paper, it reads: